Confectionery13/InsertSoundBoardHere/README.md

 Hello and welcome!

-Are you in need of a program that allows you to play sounds through your mic?
+Are you in need of a program that allows you to play sigma sounds through your mic?

 Do you need an escape from Discords inbuilt soundboard?

-...Or maybe you just want to micspam on TF2 community servers XD
+...Or maybe you just want to micspam earrape on TF2 community servers XD

 WELL, I'm not here to question what your needs are lol, instead, I'm here to introduce InsertSoundBoardHere!